johannal/SolarSystem/SourceEditorAndRefactoring/SourceEditorAndRefactoringDemoScript-2.md

 Of course, you'll probably be spending most of your time in source code, so lets jump over to a source file.

-    [navigate to BackgroundView.m]
+    [navigate to BackgroundSkyBoxView.m]

-Issues have a brand new look, along with some improvements to the way you interact with them.
+In addition to a new look for Issues, Xcode 9 also adds some new issues and fix-its.

     [type "demo1"]

-I've got an issue here, I forgot to add the semi-colon.
-The issue icon shows up on the right, and when I click it, I get a popover with more details, and in this case a fix-in.
-If you've got multiple fix-its, they'll all show up right here, which makes applying multiple fixes really easy.

-There's some new issues and fix-it's in Xcode 9.
-We've brought the too-new-API issue back to Objective-C. If you're using API that isn't available on all the deployment targets you support, Xcode will warn you.

-Here I'm going to use some API that's new in iOS 11, but my app deploys back to iOS 10.
-This would crash, so it's important that I use it conditionally.
+We've brought the too-new-API issue back to Objective-C. Here, I'm using new iOS 11 API, but my project deploys back to iOS 10.
+If I ran this on an iOS 10 device, it would crash.
+Catching this kind of problem in Objective-C at compile time is a huge win.

-    [type "demo2"]

 Theres also a new fix-it for missing case statements, which works in both Swift and Objective-C. I'll add a switch statement here, and then I immediately get a fix it offering to add the missing case statements.
 Save me a little typing.